- Do you *really* know what you’re doing when you search for articles in PubMed?

 My NCBI is a central place to customize all of the NCBI services.
 You can use it to save the results of your searches and to set up e-mail alerts to let you know when new articles are published on your topics of interest.
 You need to register for this service – I recommend you do so, at least to sign up for the automatic alerts.
 That way you’ll always be aware of new results in your field, particularly from journals that you might not check on a regular basis.

 Finally, the last tip to improve your PubMed searches.
-This is the place to go if you have any questions or need more in-depth information about PubMed, MeSH, or any of the features I’ve mentioned here.
-There’s lots to discover, so happy searching – and get back to the bench!
+The tutorials page is the place to go if you have any questions or need more in-depth information about PubMed, MeSH, or any of the features I’ve mentioned here.
+There are lots of tutorials to discover, so happy searching – and get back to the bench!

 Many thanks to Melissa Ratajeski, MLIS, RLAT, for her help preparing this article.
 Thanks also to Tom for his comment highlighting the comparison table for old and new features, allowing us to easily update this article.